-Redevelopment - Any development that requires demolition or removal of existing structures or impervious surfaces at a site and replacement with new impervious surfaces.
-Maintenance activities such as top layer grinding and re-paving are not considered to be redevelopment.
-Interior remodeling projects and tenant improvements are also not considered to be redevelopment.
+Redevelopment - Any Development that requires demolition or removal of existing structures or Impervious Surfaces at a site and replacement with new Impervious Surfaces.
+Maintenance activities such as top-layer grinding and Repaving are not considered to be Redevelopment.
+Interior remodeling projects and tenant improvements are also not considered to be Redevelopment.

-Regulated Activities - Any earth disturbances activities or any activities that involve the alteration or development of land in a manner that may affect stormwater runoff, including redevelopment.
+Regulated Activity - Any Redevelopment, earth disturbance activity, or other activity that involves the Alteration or Development of land in a manner that may affect Stormwater runoff.

-Regulated Earth Disturbance Activity - Activity involving earth disturbance subject to regulation under 25 Pennsylvania Code Chapters 92, Chapter 102, or the Clean Streams Law.
+Regulated Earth Disturbance Activity - Activity involving earth disturbance subject to regulation under 25 Pa Code Chapters 92, 102 or the Pennsylvania Clean Streams Law, 35 P.S. §§ 691.1-691.1001.

-Regulated Impervious Surface - Proposed impervious surface as part of a current proposed activity and all existing impervious surfaces installed after May 16, 2011 as part of a previous activity.
+Regulated Impervious Surface - Proposed Impervious Surface as part of a current proposed activity and all existing Impervious Surfaces installed after May 6, 2015 as part of a previous activity.

-Release Rate - The percentage of existing conditions peak rate of runoff from a site or subarea to which the proposed conditions peak rate of runoff must be reduced to protect downstream areas.
+Release Rate - The percentage of Existing Conditions peak rate of Runoff from a site or Subarea to which the proposed conditions peak rate of Runoff must be reduced to protect downstream areas.

-Repaving - Resurfacing of the impervious surface that does not involve reconstruction of an existing paved (impervious) surface.
+Repaving - Resurfacing of the Impervious Surface that does not involve Reconstruction of an existing paved (impervious) surface.